pet00184/flarepred/README.md

 	to use GUI under developement which has buttons to stop/start the GOES data plotting and a time display.
 Output products are handled the same as in *Example 1*.

 See the [RealTime module](https://github.com/pet00184/flarepred/tree/main/RealTime) for a more detailed description on the workings of the package.

+## Caveats

+At the minute

+* The `main_window.py` GUI will **only** allow a launch when the automated trigger condition has been met (the status will change to "triggered" and the LED will flash yellow).

+* If launched, the GUI must be run until the flare has stopped for the post-flare analysis process to be complteted succesfully.